chulini/machine-learning-excercises/README.md

 # machine-learning-excercises
-My solutions for Machine Learning course at coursera.com Course at: https://www.coursera.org/learn/machine-learning
+My solutions for Machine Learning course at:

+https://www.coursera.org/learn/machine-learning

 By professor Andrew Ng, Stanford University

 Use for reference only.